 • What are the components to be mindful of in a hybrid Exchange environment?

 • What happens to user productivity should any one of them fail?

 • Why visibility is key in delivering service quality and ROI?

 Understanding the route to the Cloud is the most important thing you can use to increase your Microsoft 365 performance and end-user satisfaction.
 Therefore, Microsoft has provided a few recommendations that are important to follow.
 However, what is the real impact on your Microsoft 365 service quality if you do not follow Microsoft’s tips?
 How can you detect, troubleshoot and improve your configuration?
 During the session, Martello Gizmo experts review best practices and present use cases illustrating the consequences of non-optimized route to the Cloud configuration.
-We also show you the free tools that you can use to understand the issues and proceed to meaningful changes that will help your users get a better Microsoft 365 services quality.
+We also show you the free Microsoft monitoring tools that you can use to understand the issues and proceed to meaningful changes that will help your users get a better Microsoft 365 services quality.

 Deployment and ongoing support of large scale SaaS applications like Microsoft 365 comes with many challenges.
 Whether you are deploying Teams, running Exchange or optimizing SharePoint Online environment, you are responsible for the success of the Microsoft 365 service delivery to users.
 From deployment delays to production issues, operational and financial risks come with the limited visibility you currently have into the Microsoft 365 user experience.
 Don’t miss out!
 Our experts dive into 3 different Microsoft 365 user experience cases.
 You will see how our clients have transformed their IT organization, adopting a proactive approach to ensure user satisfaction.

 Is it Teams, the network, or even the client that is slowing everything down?
 Is it a tenant or a local issue?
 When did it really start, and do you have metrics to prove it?